pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

    Slack on [this page](https://api.slack.com/slack-apps#creating_apps).

    - First create a dummy work space
-   - create a slack from [this page](https://api.slack.com/apps?new_app=1)
+   - Create a slack from [this page](https://api.slack.com/apps?new_app=1)
    - After creating the Slack app, you will get client ID and client secret which we will be using for developing the Slack app.

-2. Now that we have registered our app on Slack we need to register the User wanting to use our app to Slack.
+2. Now that we have registered our app on Slack we need to register the user wanting to use our app to Slack.
 This can be done by going to [`Manage Distributions Page`](https://api.slack.com/apps/YOUR_APP_ID/distribute?).
-   You should be able to see `Add to Slack` button which we will use to embed in our Html page.
-This will help user to willing to use our app to grant access to his workspace.
-In return users will be able to access this App inside their workspace.
+   You should be able to see `Add to Slack` button which we will use to embed in our HTML page.
+This will help user willing to use our app to grant access to his workspace.
+In return, users will be able to access this App inside their workspace.

-3. Once the Slack authorizes user's request for use an App, user is redirected back to one of our server URI.
+3. Once the Slack authorizes user's request to use an App, the user is redirected back to one of our server URI.
 This is done by setting `Redirect URLs` in "OAuth and Permission" page.
-Also we can pas this redirect url along with Slack authorization URL so the URL is verified by Slack and post authorization we are sent to that URL.
+Also, we can pass this redirect URL along with Slack authorization URL so the URL is verified by Slack and post-authorization we are sent to that URL.

-4. When user is redirected to our server endpoint, Slack also provides us with unique access Token which is used as identifier by Slack to recongnize our App.
-This acess token has appropriate permissions associated with it based on the type of 'scope' request that we sent while requesting for authorization.
+4. When a user is redirected to our server endpoint, Slack also provides us with unique access token which is used as an identifier by Slack to recognize our App.
+This access token has appropriate permissions associated with it based on the type of 'scope' request that we sent while requesting for authorization.
 So our authorization request looks like this